metayeti/YABS.js/README.md

   }
 ```

-Now, whenever the build is invoked with the `-debug` parameter, the preprocessor variables listed under the `"debug"` entry will be applied to the build.
+Now, whenever the build is invoked with the `-debug` parameter, the preprocessor variables listed under `"debug"` entry will be applied to the build.
 Any number of variables can be listed and processed this way.

 In the sourcefile, using the preprocessor might look something like this: